-Sometimes, though, forgiveness is not in the cards.
-In that case, a separation (living separate and apart for a full year) can begin immediately, leading to divorce.
+You can initiate the separation immediately, (living separate and apart for a full year), which can lead to divorce.
 You may need to take additional legal recourse against your spouse besides divorce, such as child custody proceedings or even legal actions against the person with whom your spouse had an affair.

 Alternative Solutions for Separation and Divorce

 If you and your spouse are on good terms despite the affair, you may want to pursue alternative options for separation and divorce besides going to court.
 For example, you might decide to use the collaborative divorce process.
-This involves amicable conferences between you and your spouse with attorneys trained in collaborative law present.
-You exchange information and work out an agreement together, instead of appearing before a judge.
+This involves productive, solution-driven conferences between you and your spouse with attorneys trained in collaborative law.
+You exchange needed information and work out an agreement together, instead of allowing a judge to decide your fate.

-Not all divorcing spouses are on friendly terms.
+Not all divorcing spouses are on good terms with the other.
 If you and your spouse are at odds because of the affair or other marital problems, you may anticipate an adversarial divorce.
 Disagreements over child custody or property division could mean going to court.
-You will definitely need a good attorney on your side.
+You will definitely need a qualified divorce attorney on your side.

 In addition, you or your children may face possible harm from your spouse during your separation.
-You must live separate and apart for a year before you can file for divorce.
-During that time, your spouse could threaten you, violate custody agreements, or otherwise misbehave.
-You have legal options for relief during this time.
-These could include restraining orders against your spouse or the person he or she had an affair with, modifications to custody agreements, and more.
-Again, your lawyer is the best resource for information on your specific situation.
+In North Carolina, you must live separately and apart for a year before you can file for divorce.
+During that time, your spouse could threaten you, violate custody agreements, or misbehave.
+You can be entitled to legal options for relief during this time.
+These could include restraining orders against your spouse or the person they had an affair with, modifications to custody agreements, and more.
+Remember, your lawyer is the best resource for information when determining how you should legally proceed.

 Let New Direction Family Law Assist You

-If you are considering ending your marriage due to an affair, the team at New Direction Family Law is available today to answer your questions.
-With decades of combined legal experience, our attorneys are knowledgeable, effective, and compassionate professionals.
-We will help you understand your legal rights and work hard toward your best outcome.
+We will help you understand your legal rights and work hard to help you reach the best outcome.
 We proudly serve clients in Wake, Johnston, Durham, and surrounding counties.
-Contact New Direction Family Law at (919) 646-6561 to schedule a consultation, or visit us at our website.
+Contact New Direction Family Law at (919) 646-6561 to schedule a consultation or send us a message today.